KnowGraphs/knowgraphs-website/README.md

 - `/pages` folder contains basic markdown / mdx pages for the website
 - `/data` folder contains RDF (Turtle) files with data used to generate pages for the website
 - `/images` folder contains images used in the website (will be optimized build-time)
-- `/scripts` folder contains scripts and templates that build the website (Gatsby and such)
+- `/src` folder contains component overrides for website theme (see [gatsby-theme-rdfsite](https://github.com/dice-group/gatsby-theme-rdfsite) for more info)